 The weather here can be good enough for climbing days to be had year-round.
-However, the summer can be uncomfortably hot and the late fall and spring rainy and windy.
-Winters are often chilly but clear.
+However, the summer is uncomfortably hot and the late fall and spring rainy and windy.
+Winters are chilly but occasionally clear.
 Keelung, a city to the north, receives an incredible amount of rain per year (140in/370cm).
 Though the Dragon Cave escapes the worst of it, it can still be unclimbable at times.
 The summer is dry (except typhoons) but uncomfortably hot.
 Spring and fall have regular wet streaks but are more often okay.
 Winter is soggy and cold but occasionally perfect.
 Check the weather feature above for forecasts, and ignore the rainfall graph below - it is wildly inaccurate.